cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Homework_assignment1/Homework_assignment1.md

 - A results and discussion section describing the results; what is reliable, how do results differ between analyses and describe the relationships between (main groups of) taxa in the tree; which are monophyletic?
 - Figures of the resulting trees and other figures that are relevant to the results, numbered in order as they appear in the text.

-The report must not exceed two (2) pages, excluding figures.
+The report must not exceed two (2) pages with 11pt font or larger, excluding figures.
 Deadline to turn in is indicated in the syllabus.

 ## 1. Maximum likelihood with IQ-Tree, unpartitioned